fajri91/sacrebleu/README.md

 - It produces the same values as official script (`mteval-v13a.pl`) used by WMT
 - It outputs the BLEU score without the comma, so you don't have to remove it with `sed` (Looking at you, `multi-bleu.perl`)

+# Backward incompatible changes in 1.5.0 (January 2021)

+SacreBLEU 1.5.0 changes a couple of BLEU-related defaults for sentence-level BLEU computation.
+You **should** expect different scores when compared to previous versions, if you compute sentence-level BLEUs with `sacrebleu.sentence_bleu()` convenience function.

+- The `sacrebleu.sentence_bleu()` convenience function was using a different smoothing method (`floor`) than the command-line `sacrebleu` utility (`exp`).
+As of 1.5.0, the API function is also using `exp` smoothing for consistency.

+- The default value used for `floor` smoothing is now 0.1 instead of 0, which previously had the effect of not applying smoothing at all.

+If you would like to preserve compatibility with sentence-level BLEU scores that you computed in versions prior to 1.5.0, you need to make sure that you use (i) the `floor` smoothing method, and (ii) the smoothing value is forced to `0`.

 # QUICK START

-Install the Python module (Python 3 only)
+Install the Python module:

-    pip3 install sacrebleu
+    pip install sacrebleu

 In order to install Japanese tokenizer support through `mecab-python3`, you need to run the following command instead, to perform a full installation with dependencies:

-    pip3 install sacrebleu[ja]
+    pip install sacrebleu[ja]

-Alternately, you can install from the source:
+Alternately, you can install from the source folder:

-    python3 setup.py install
+    python setup.py install

+Once installed, you can use the command-line interface

 This installs a shell script, `sacrebleu`.
-(You can also run `python3 -m sacrebleu`, so long as this root directory is in your `$PYTHONPATH`).
+(You can also run `python -m sacrebleu`, so long as this root directory is in your `$PYTHONPATH`).

 Get a list of available test sets: